lhico/roms_idealized_exps/experiments/experiment06/README.md

    (...)
 ```

-You can find the Lm and Mm values by checking the dimensions `xi_rho` and `eta_rho` and subtract 2 from each.
-You can use the command `ncdump -h roms_grid00.nc` to get the dimensions.
-The vertical stretching parameters are set while building the grid.
 ## 5. Set up analytical fields
 ### 5.1 Fortran switches
 I will not get into these details as winds_parallel.h indicates what analytical fields require adjustments.